DuendeInexistente/Cirque/ShortStories/thievesdreams.md

  “I cou—”

-The stallion was shaking, staring at the limb that held his hoof painfully tight.
+The stallion was shaking, staring at the hoof that held his painfully tight.

 And when she realized what was happening the panic spread to Starry, who pushed him away violently and hid his hoof, its turgid strength still boiling inside like a fever that begged for release.